ramamilaneh/swift-StarWarsTrek-lab-ios-0916/README.md

     var starTrekCharacter: UIImageView!
 ```

-Ultimately, whenever someone "selects" one of the `UIImageView`'s by tapping on it (which we will setup shortly), we will assign that tapped `UIImageView` to one of these stored properties.
+Ultimately, whenever someone "selects" one of the `UIImageView`s by tapping on it (which we will setup shortly), we will assign that tapped `UIImageView` to one of these stored properties.

 ---